Non-isometric codes for the black hole interior from fundamental and effective dynamics: Interactions outside the black hole and complexity

 Thus the backwards-forwards map indeed acts trivially on the radiation, satisfying our expectation.
 In fact, we have shown that the holographic map does not depend on the interactions outside the black hole at all -- at first we included them as part of the backwards-forwards dynamics, but since they are the same in both descriptions they drop out, and we end up with the same holographic map as if there had been no interactions outside the black hole at all.

-We can also verify that equivariance continues to hold when we include the $R_\text{in}R_\text{out}$ interactions, as shown in Fig.~\ref{fig:equi}.
-If we compose the effective dynamics of Fig.~\ref{fig:dyn_Rout} with the post-selection holographic map found in Fig.~\ref{fig:BFtoPHEVA_Rout}, all unitary dynamics $\hat{U}_t$ in the effective description at time steps later than the reservoir interaction contract with their inverses $\hat{U}^\dagger_t$ and reduce to the identity.
+We can also verify that equivariance continues to hold when we include the $R_\text{in}R_\text{out}$ interactions, as shown in figure~\ref{fig:equi}.
+If we compose the effective dynamics of figure~\ref{fig:dyn_Rout} with the post-selection holographic map found in figure~\ref{fig:BFtoPHEVA_Rout}, all unitary dynamics $\hat{U}_t$ in the effective description at time steps later than the reservoir interaction contract with their inverses $\hat{U}^\dagger_t$ and reduce to the identity.
 Since the reservoir interaction $u$ commutes with the effective $\hat{U}_t$ and fundamental $U_t$ unitaries at earlier times, nothing obstructs it from moving into the upper part of the diagram to the same time step amongst the fundamental interactions.
 The remaining $\hat{U}_t$ and $\hat{U}_t^\dagger$ then cancel, leaving us with the second diagram in the figure.
-Straightening the $rR_\text{out}$ lines we find fundamental dynamics with the correct $R_\text{in}R_\text{out}$ interactions, matching those shown in Fig.~\ref{fig:dyn_Rout}, and the map is equivariant.
+Straightening the $rR_\text{out}$ lines we find fundamental dynamics with the correct $R_\text{in}R_\text{out}$ interactions, matching those shown in figure~\ref{fig:dyn_Rout}, and the map is equivariant.